Where did I go: Los Angeles (CA), Grand Canyon (AZ), Las Vegas (NV), Death Valley (CA), Lake Tahoe (CA), San Francisco (CA)

 I took the trip with my parents and sister.
 I wrote a series of emails to my other half back home during the trip.
 This post is adapted from those emails.

 Welcome to the first instalment of my US West Coast travel report.
-Not much to report today as I spent most of it on planes.
+Not much to report today as I spent most of it flying (London to Newark, then New York to LA, 13 hours flying in total with United Airlines).

 United Airlines are pretty rubbish.
 The headphones they gave me stopped working halfway over the Atlantic and when I asked for a replacement I got a used pair with someone else’s hair on it!
 Lunch was pretty poor as well – the choices were: chicken, chicken or chicken.
 So I had mashed potato.
 Then closer to the US, they ran out of water, so were unable to serve tea or coffee.